jendave/starforged-custom-compendiums/README.md

 ### Macros

 * Drag and drop macros from the `Starforged Custom Oracles Macros` compendium to the macro bar.
+Macros use the current `Roll Mode` when executed.

 ### Dependencies